tiago-lam/tutorial-player/README.md

 # tutorial-player

-This project is a video platform to create tutorials for GVGAI/VGDL games named Teetsher
+This project is a video platform to create tutorials for GVGAI/VGDL games

 gvgai
 =====